doqlee/doqlee.github.io/_pages/main.md

 *Journal of International Economics*, 2021, 133(C): 103526 \
 \[<a href="#/" onclick="visib('FLPR2021')">Abstract</a>\] \[[PDF](../files/mediaSentiment.pdf)\] \[[DOI](https://doi.org/10.1016/j.jinteco.2021.103526)\] \[[WP](https://www.nber.org/papers/w25353)\] \[[Code and Data](https://doi.org/10.7910/DVN/QNKFJF)]
 <div id="FLPR2021" style="display: none; text-align: justify; line-height: 1.2" >
 We investigate the relationship between media sentiment and international equity prices using a new dataset of 4 million news articles published between 1991 and 2015.
 Three key results emerge.
 First, news sentiment robustly predicts future daily returns around the world.
 However, we find a sharp contrast between the effect of local news and that of global news: whereas local news optimism (pessimism) predicts a small and transitory increase (decrease) in local equity returns, global news sentiment has a larger impact on returns that does not reverse in the short run.
 Second, news sentiment affects local prices mainly through the investment decisions of foreign—rather than local—investors.
-Third, large variations in global news sentiment predominantly happen in the absence of new information about fundamentals, suggesting that movements in global sentiment capture variations in investors sentiment.
-Taken together, our findings illustrate the key role played by foreign news and investors sentiment in driving local asset prices.
+Third, large variations in global news sentiment predominantly happen in the absence of new information about fundamentals, suggesting that movements in global sentiment capture variations in investors' sentiment.
+Taken together, our findings illustrate the key role played by foreign news and investors' sentiment in driving local asset prices.
 <br>
 <IMG src="../files/time_series_cycle_h20.png"  alt="FLPR2021"/>
 </div>